Your benefits

 How much can I contribute?

-$3,850 individual, $7,750 family.
-Age 55 and over can contribute an extra $1,000.
+Up to $4,400 individual, $8,750 family.
+Age 55 and over may contribute an extra $1,000.

 Note: You typically cannot have both an active HSA and a Healthcare FSA account.
-However if you are a benefits-eligible employee, you can have a Dependent Care Flexible Spending Account (FSA) even if you have an HSA or Healthcare FSA.
+However, if you are a benefits-eligible employee, you can have a Dependent Care Flexible Spending Account (FSA), even if you have an HSA or Healthcare FSA.

 How to get a breast pump through insurance

-Both the health system’s HSA Advantage Plan and Signature Plan include a breast pump benefit, which means our insurance provider (Blue Cross and Blue Shield) will cover the allowable charge for the purchase of a manual or electric breast pump (either single or double; limit one breast pump per pregnancy).
-To learn more about your breast pump benefit and to order a breast pump, take these steps:
+Both the health system’s HSA Advantage Plan and Signature Plan include a breast pump benefit, which means our insurance provider (Luminaire Health) will cover the allowable charge for the purchase of a manual or electric breast pump (either single or double; limit one breast pump per pregnancy).

-Inquire
+1. Inquire

-Get a prescription
+1. Get a prescription

 Ask your doctor for a prescription for a breast pump once you reach 26-28 weeks in your pregnancy.

-Place your order
+2. Place your order

 • If you have not obtained a prescription for a breast pump from your doctor, you can ask the breast pump provider to request the prescription for you.